Information asymmetry: Mandatory information disclosure

 Both signaling and screening resemble voluntary information disclosure, where the party having more information, for their own best interest, use various measures to inform the other party.
 However, voluntary information disclosure is not always feasible.
 Regulators can thus take active measures to facilitate the spread of information.
 For example, the Securities and Exchange Commission (SEC) initiated Regulation Fair Disclosure (RFD) so that companies must faithfully disclose material information to investors.
 The policy has reduced information asymmetry, reflected in the lower trading costs.

+Incentives and penalties

+For firms to reduce moral hazard, they can implement penalties for bad behaviour and incentives to align objectives.
+An example of building in an incentive is insurance companies not insuring customers for the total value; this provides an incentive to be less reckless as the customer will suffer financial liability as well.

 Information gathering

 Most models in traditional contract theory assume that asymmetric information is exogenously given.
 Yet, some authors have also studied contract-theoretic models in which asymmetric information arises endogenously because agents decide whether or not to gather information.
 Specifically, Crémer and Khalil (1992) and Crémer, Khalil, and Rochet (1998a) study an agent's incentives to acquire private information after a principal has offered a contract.
 In a laboratory experiment, Hoppe and Schmitz (2013) have provided empirical support for the theory.
 Several further models have been developed which study variants of this setup.
 For instance, when the agent has not gathered information at the outset, does it make a difference whether or not he learns the information later on, before production starts?
 What happens if the information can be gathered already before a contract is offered?
 What happens if the principal observes the agent's decision to acquire information?
 Finally, the theory has been applied in several contexts, such as public-private partnerships and vertical integration.